Canon 800D vs T6

 It is notable that the 800D has a microphone port, which is missing on the T6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 800D and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the T6 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 800D and T6 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Canon T6 Manual.

 So what conclusions can be drawn?
 Is the Canon 800D better than the Canon T6 or vice versa?
 The listing below highlights the relative strengths of the two models.